 Laying Out Your Page

-It's important to remember all objects in the editor are arranged by layer.
-That means objects can be stacked on top of each other.
-You can bring objects one layer forward at a time or all the way to the front.
-You can also send objects one layer back or all the way to the back.
+It's important to remember all elements in the editor are arranged by layer.
+That means elements can be stacked on top of each other.
+You can bring elements one layer forward at a time or all the way to the front.
+You can also send elements one layer back or all the way to the back.
 To do this select an object and then click on the appropriate icon attached to that object.

 Guidelines let you know the boundaries of your page.
 You can choose whether to display guidelines by clicking View > Guidelines while in the editor.
 If guidelines are disabled you'll see a check next to guidelines in the drop down menu and the guidelines will be displayed on your page.